-With the new MLB rules that has limited teams to only one trade deadline on July 31st this year, general managers will be at the ready to make deals sooner than later.
+With the new MLB rules that have limited teams to only one trade deadline on July 31st this year, general managers will be at the ready to make deals sooner than later.
 Last year, Nationals’ general manager was the early bird when he acquired Kelvin Herrera in mid-June from the Royals.
 What is Mike Rizzo waiting for?
 The Nationals have a greater need than they did last year for bullpen help as they are still last in the Majors at a 6.30 ERA.

 When Tanner Rainey looked like the answer for the bullpen, he just became another question as he was charged with two of the bullpen’s four losses in the month of June, and he has struggled with command.
 Rainey has walked batters to a 6.9 BB/9 which is unacceptable at this level.
 It has really been an issue in his last four appearances due to seven walks in 2 2/3 innings which is a 23.68 BB/9.
 Maybe the issue is overuse or maybe it is regression to the mean.
 Whatever the issue is, the Nationals might not want to gamble with the thought that Fernando Rodney is their answer.
 The 42-year-old has made two impressive appearances for manager Dave Martinez including one save, but can you take the chance and wait to see how this all shakes out?

 Another need for the Nats could be to get a second baseman who bats lefty and two names that might fit are Eric Sogard of Toronto who is batting .308 against RHPs and Scooter Gennett if he shows he is recovered from his injury as he was just called up this week.
+Sogard plays multiple positions, and could fly under the radar.

 With the Nats struggles in the #5 starter’s spot in the rotation, Rizzo should certainly kick the tires for an American League starter with a high 3’s ERA if he can find one or look for change of scenery candidates or the route of looking for salary dumps for some veterans.
 Some might think adding a veteran starter is not needed, but you never know what can happen to your depth if something unforeseen happens.
 You only need four starters for the postseason, but an upgrade at the back of the rotation is smart money.